Can I go on holiday in SalzburgerLand this winter?

 - Medical confirmation of a molecular biologically confirmed infection and recovery that has taken place in the last six months

-Who controls the validity of a test?
+Who controls the validity of the 3G regulation?

 Is SalzburgerLand well prepared in times of Covid-19?